dmbrownlee/demo/README.md

 To install ansible, follow the instructions on their web site.
 As of this writting, installing ansible on Mac OS X is a matter of running these commands:

-  sudo easy_install pip
+  $ sudo easy_install pip
-  sudo pip install ansible
+  $ sudo pip install ansible

 === Bootstrapping the VirtualBox environment
-Use ansible to install VirtualBox, vagrant, and other support files.
+The following commands use ansible to install VirtualBox, vagrant, and other support utilities used for building vagrant baseboxes for use with your own
+projects:

+  $ cd setup
-  ansible-playbook vagrantbox-setup.yml
+  $ ansible-playbook setup.yml